spectrocloud/hello-universe/README.md

 Inside the Hello Universe container, [Caddy](https://caddyserver.com/) is used as a reverse proxy to route requests to the API server.
 The API server is expected to be listening on port `3000`.

 If the Hello Universe API is enabled for authorization, provide the `TOKEN` environment variable with the API authorization token.
-The default anonymous token is `"931A3B02-8DCC-543F-A1B2-69423D1A0B94"`.
+The default encoded anonymous token is `"OTMxQTNCMDItOERDQy01NDNGLUExQjItNjk0MjNEMUEwQjk0"`.
 The reverse proxy will include the token when forwarding requests to the API server.

 > ![TIP]
 > If you want to automatically inject the authorization token into the reverse proxy for all API requests, uncomment line 29 in the Caddyfile under **/etc/caddy/**.